Twilight Force: History

 In February 2016 the band announced they signed a deal with Nuclear Blast Records.
 Later that year, on 26 August, they released their label debut called Heroes of Mighty Magic with Joakim Brodén and Fabio Lione as guest vocalists.
 In early October 2017, it was announced that Christian Eriksson had left the band.
 He was temporarily replaced by Tommy Johansson during their tour as a special guest of DragonForce in October and November 2017.
 Eriksson claims that he suddenly received a text from the other band members saying that he was no longer part of the band, and that they had found a temporary replacement, Tommy Johansson, for their upcoming tour.
 Additionally, the band cited his contribution to the works of the band as "nonexistent".
 In June 2018, Alessandro Conti of Trick or Treat and formerly of Luca Turilli's Rhapsody was announced as the new vocalist.

 On 23 May 2019, the band revealed the title and album art for their third album, Dawn of the Dragonstar, which was released 16 August 2019.
 The album was the first to feature Conti (as Allyon) on vocals.

 On 5 November 2019, the band announced that drummer Daniel Sjögren had departed the band.
 Sjögren clarified that his decision to leave the band was amicable.
 Isak Olsson, also from Falun, was immediately brought in to fill the role of De'Azsh.

 On 3 November 2022, the band announced the title of their fourth studio album, At the Heart of Wintervale, which was released on 20 January 2023.
 The band joined Gloryhammer as an opening act for their North American tour in March 2024.
 Lynd, Born and Aerendir announced their departures from the band in June 2024.
 Galen Stapley, Bradley Hall and Alex Miles were later announced as their replacements in September 2024, with live backing vocalist Kristin Starkey also being announced as the band's official backing vocalist.
 The new lineup performed their first show at ProgPower USA that same month.
+On 10 February 2026, the band were announced as a support act for Alestorm's Canada tour in May 2026.
+On 17 February 2026, the band announced that they had signed with the record label Napalm Records, and simultaneously released the single, "Magic of a New Dawn".